Probate Q&A Series

 Detailed Answer

 In North Carolina, you may avoid full probate by using a Small Estate Affidavit if certain conditions are met.
-The procedure lets heirs or beneficiaries collect assets without appointing an administrator.
+The procedure lets heirs or beneficiaries collect assets without appointing a personal representative in some cases.
 North Carolina law creates two summary procedures:

-• Personal property value does not exceed $20,000 at the date of death.
+• Personal property value does not exceed $20,000 at the date of death, or $30,000 if the surviving spouse is the sole applicant.

 • No real estate in the decedent’s name.